The easy German Apple Strudel recipe ("Apfelstrudel") is one of the quick easy dessert recipes.

 Thawed, this pastry is ready to use.

-It makes a great alternative to making strudel dough from scratch - a long and somewhat difficult process.
+It makes a great alternative to making strudel dough from scratch - a long and somewhat difficult process of stretching dough thin enough to read through and big enough to cover a table.

 This German apple strudel recipe is wonderful with a fresh cup of coffee and lots of whipped cream.
 Yes, a quick German recipe you will enjoy!